-EMU uses a web-based survey application to facilitate the gathering and analysis of data from different audiences, both on and off campus.
-This application reduces the cost of gathering data, facilitates the tracking of respondents to send reminders, and eliminates the task of entering data.
-The following guidelines have been developed to inform campus users about the application and to prevent the misuse and overuse of web-based surveys.
+EMU uses LimeSurvey, a web-based survey application, to facilitate the gathering and analysis of custom survey data from audiences of interest, both on and off campus.
+The purpose of this policy is to inform campus users about the application and to prevent the misuse and overuse of web-based surveys.

-The Information Systems Office (IS) is in charge of the maintenance and enhancement of the functionality of the survey application.
-The Office of Institutional Research and Effectiveness (IR) serves as gatekeeper for the application.
+Information Systems (IS) is in charge of the maintenance and enhancement of the functionality of LimeSurvey, whereas the Office of Institutional Research and Effectiveness (IR) serves as gatekeeper for the application.

 - EMU administrative offices, academic departments, and student organizations (users) may request web-based surveys for research or assessment activities designed to improve programs and services on campus.